Rapid KL: Stations

-The stations, like those of the Ampang Line, are styled in several types of architectural designs.
+The stations are styled in several types of architectural designs.
 Elevated stations, in most parts, were constructed in four major styles with distinctive roof designs for specific portions of the line.
 The KL Sentral station, added later, features a design more consistent with the Stesen Sentral station building.
 Underground stations, however, tend to feature unique concourse layout and vestibules, and feature floor-to-ceiling platform screen doors to prevent platform-to-track intrusions.
 22 stations (including two terminal stations and the five subway stations) use a single island platform, while 15 others use two side platforms.
 Stations with island platforms allow easy interchange between north-bound and south-bound trains without requiring one to walk down/up to the concourse level.

-On the Ampang Line, the system includes a total of 36 stations: eleven along the Chan Sow Lin-Sentul Timur line, seven along the Ampang LRT station-Chan Sow Lin line and eighteen along the Sri Petaling-Chan Sow Lin line.
-The service depot and primary train depots for the system are situated before the Ampang terminal station and the end of the Ampang-bound line, and beside the Putra Heights terminal at the end of Putra Heights-bound line.
-A secondary train depot is located after the Sri Petaling station.
+On the Ampang and Sri Petaling Lines, the system includes a total of 36 stations: eleven along the shared - section, seven along the -Chan Sow Lin section and eighteen along the -Chan Sow Lin section.
+The service depot and primary train depots for the system are situated before the Ampang station at the end of the Ampang-bound line, and beside the Putra Heights station at the end of Putra Heights-bound line.

 The line between the Plaza Rakyat station to the Sentul Timur station is strictly elevated, with the line between the Bandaraya station to the Titiwangsa station running along the Gombak River.
-The Chan Sow Lin-Ampang line is primarily surface leveled, while the Chan Sow Lin-Plaza Rakyat line and the Sri Petaling-Chan Sow Lin line use a combination of surface leveled and elevated tracks.
-There are no subway lines in the system.
+The Chan Sow Lin-Ampang line is primarily surface leveled, while the Chan Sow Lin-Putra Heights line uses a combination of surface leveled and elevated tracks.